Lyrain02/SmartMouse/README.md

 **why smartmouse?**

 Tranditional mouse need a smooth and solid surface.
-BUt sometimes, when you want to use your computer and mouse on a sofa, it may be difficult for you to use the mouse, because the sofa is so soft and sometimes rough.
+But sometimes, when you want to use your computer and mouse on a sofa, it may be difficult for you to use the mouse, because the sofa is so soft and sometimes rough.
 Then you may need a smart mouse which can be used in the air, so that you can get rid of the dependence on the solid surface.
 Maybe sounds a little silly, but that's the originl intention why I conduct this project.

 This smart mouse is designed for non-solid surface, which means you can use it in the air.